 Last night I decided that I wanted to fix pork chops.
 I will fully admit that I don’t fix pork chops very often, mostly because each time we make them (usually on the grill), they just end up dry and tough.
 And I don’t know about you, but dry and tough is not exactly my favorite meat texture.

-I decided that I wanted to try a slow cooker pork chop recipe to see if I could get of more tender and less chewy result.
+I decided that I wanted to try a slow cooker pork chop recipe to see if I could get a more tender and less chewy result.
 I decided to do pork chops smothered in a mushroom and onion sauce.
 The result was a fall off of the bone, tender pork chop.
 I used a center cut, thicker chop, but think that I would like to also try this with a boneless chop.

 - 4 center cut or boneless pork chops (thick preferred)